Course Title: | Calculus II | Days: | Monday & Wednesday |

 MathInContext: Emmy Noether, a German (and Jewish) mathematician usually referred as “the mother of modern algebra” due to her influence in the development of the area within and across mathematics.
 About her, one of the founders of algebraic topology, Pavel Alexandrov, said:

 It was she who taught us to think in terms of simple and general algebraic concepts—homeomorphic mappings, groups and rings with operators, ideals—and not in terms of cumbersome algebraic computations; and thereby opened up the path to finding algebraic principles in places where such principles had been obscured by some complicated special situation which was not at all suited for the accustomed approach of the classical algebraists.In addition to this, she is well-known in physics due to Noether's theorem which states, roughly, that symmetries and conservation laws of a physical system are in correspondence.
-Additional materials to learn more: The most beautiful idea in physics - Noether's Theorem by Mithuna Yoganathan in her youtube channel Looking Glass Universe.
-Emmy Noether: The Greatest Forgotten Mathematician in History by Biographics in youtube.
-Emmy Noether: La madre del álgebra abstracta (in Spanish) by myself in the Magazine $\pi$kasle.
-Emmy Noether, alphabetic portrait at my blog Ill-said Throughts (Also in Spanish at the blog mujeres con ciencia).

 Learning Objectives: a) Integrate a rational function whose denominator is a product of linear and quadratic polynomials. b) Recognize distinct linear factors in a rational function. c) Recognize repeated linear factors in a rational function. d) Recognize distinct irreducible quadratic factors in a rational function. e) Recognize repeated irreducible quadratic factors in a rational function. f) Solve problems involving applications of integration using partial fractions.